26 Comments

 There was no statewide "bathroom bill" in North Carolina until the City of Charlotte took it upon itself to declare "gender identity" a sacrosanct (legally protected) human attribute, explicitly elevating it above biological sex.
 Soon enough, those aforementioned voters were being branded with un-chosen and unwanted identities like "Latinx" and (even among gay people) as "cis" -- in a world of "female" penises and pregnant "men."

-Time after time, we've seen a shift from a liberal recognition of "self-determination" as an individual right (of personal freedom and "live and let live" -- each of us at a unique intersection of identities) -- to a "progressive" politics bent on redressing the purported grievances of "historically marginalized" groups.
+Time after time, we've seen a shift from a liberal recognition of "self-determination" as an individual right (of personal freedom and "live and let live") -- to a "progressive" politics bent on redressing the purported grievances of "historically marginalized" groups.

-This is a repeating pattern -- and it needs to stop!
-Reognizing the need for (and the importance of) such a "reckoning" in no way excuses -- and is ultimately crucial to undermining and disabling -- the truly anti-democratic predations and bald-faced lies of a Donald Trump.
+This is a recurring pattern -- and it needs to stop!
+Recognizing the need for (and the importance of) such a "reckoning" in no way excuses -- and is ultimately crucial to undermining and disabling -- the truly anti-democratic predations and bald-faced lies of a Donald Trump.

 Have you read ANYTHING I’ve written over the last 10 years on intellectual diversity & the need for university reform?